Dan Ceman: Playing career

-Born in Windsor, Ontario, Ceman attended the University of Windsor before turning pro in 1997.
+Born in Windsor, Ontario and has Slovak descent, with grandparents originating from Novosad in Eastern Slovakia.
+Ceman attended the University of Windsor before turning pro in 1997.
 He first played for AHL’s Kentucky Thoroughblades.
 In the 1997-98 season he was instrumental in the Hampton Roads Admirals’ run to the ECHL championship title, the following season, he won the Calder Cup with the Providence Bruins.

 Ceman then took his game overseas, joining the Sheffield Steelers of the British Ice Hockey Superleague for the 1999-00 campaign.
 He remained in England until 2003, spending the next three years with the Bracknell Bees.

 He then spent time playing in Denmark and France, before returning to England for the 2005-06 season, which he split between EIHL sides Sheffield Steelers and Nottingham Panthers.
 In 2006, Ceman embarked on a four-year stint with Danish first-division side SønderjyskE Ishockey.
 As a team captain, Ceman led SønderjyskE to back-to-back Danish championships in 2009 and 2010.

 Ceman spent the last two years of his playing career in the Elite Ice Hockey League, turning out for the Dundee Stars (acting as player-coach) and the Fife Flyers: On December 7, 2011, with the team standing at second-last in the league, the Dundee Stars announced that Ceman had been released for performance.
 On 13 December 2011 it was announced that Ceman had signed with the Fife Flyers for the remainder of the 2011-12 season.
 Ceman announced on May 30, 2012 that he had signed to become an assistant coach in Denmark and would retire as a player.